 Black Friday (the day after Thanksgiving) has become a shopping tradition for bargain-hunting holiday shoppers.
 Cyber Monday (the following Monday) rivals Black Friday and appeals especially if you don’t want to face the shopping crowds.
-If you want to shop the virtual stores, here are a few tips to help you shop safely – not only on Cyber Monday, but every day.
+If you want to shop the virtual stores, here are a few tips to help you shop securely on Cyber Monday and every day.

 Up to date.
 Before you start shopping, make sure to update everything on the device you’re using.
 That includes your operating system, apps, and browser(s).
 Make sure you have a good anti-virus program installed and run regular scans for malware and viruses.
 If you are using a phone or tablet, your first line of defense is to password protect the device the minute you buy it.
 If you haven’t done it, do it now.

 The password is not password.
 Get in the habit of creating strong passwords and don’t use the same one for each shopping site.
 If you haven’t updated passwords for online accounts, do it before you shop.
 It’s hard to create really strong passwords, and to manage multiple passwords, so you may want to consider a password manager to do the hard work for you.